Who is Credit Management Control?

 - You have a legal right to request debt validation on an alleged debt.
 Send the collection agency a debt validation letter.
 By law, they have 30 days to prove to you that the debt is really yours and the total amount is accurate.

 - Credit Management Control may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.

-Remove CMC Collections from Your Credit Report Today!
+Remove Credit Management Control From Your Credit Report Today!

 Here’s a list of some of the nation’s most popular debt collectors that cause damage to your credit.

 - Ad Astra Recovery Services

 - Capio Partners

 - Convergent Outsourcing